top of page

 Taking the First Step: Anxiety Types Quiz

-Recognizing that you need help understanding your anxiety takes courage.
-Many people spend years trying to manage their symptoms alone, not realizing that anxiety follows predictable patterns that can be mapped and addressed systematically.
+Recognizing that you want to understand your anxiety patterns is a courageous and important first step.
+Many people spend years trying to manage their anxiety symptoms alone, not realizing that anxiety often follows predictable, identifiable types — such as social anxiety, generalized anxiety disorder (GAD), panic disorder, and perfectionism-based anxiety.

-Remember, millions of people experience anxiety, but no two anxiety patterns are exactly alike.
-Understanding yours is the key to finding your way forward and the Anxiety Types Quiz is a great first step.
+Remember — millions of people experience anxiety every day, but no two experiences are exactly alike.
+Understanding your personal anxiety pattern is the key to finding your path forward.
+Taking this short anxiety quiz is a simple but powerful place to start.

 The Best Treatment and Therapy For Social Anxiety and Anxiety Related Mental Disorders.